DakobedBard/dsi-spark/individual.md

    ```python
    airline = sc.textFile('s3n://mortar-example-data/airline-data')
    ```

 2. Print the first 2 entries.
 The first line is the column names and starting from the second line is the corresponding data.
 Also run a `.count()` on the RDD.
 This will **take a while** as the data set is a few million rows.

+If you get this error when trying to access the RDD data: "AWS Access Key ID and Secret Access Key must be specified as the username or password (respectively) of a s3n URL", try passing in the URL using the following format with your access key and secret key.
+'s3n://[AWS_ACCESS_KEY_ID]:[AWS_SECRET_ACCESS_KEY]@mortar-example-data/airline-data'

 3. Let's do some preprocessing.
 Remove the `'`, `"` and the trailing `,` for each line.
 Print the first 2 lines to confirm.
 The first 2 lines should look like the following.